Peergos/Peergos/slate/source/includes/_media.md

 File's inherit the permissions of the channel they are shared with.
 For example sharing files onto a private channel will mean that *only* that channel's followers can download them.

-Media can be any type of file, and any file size (Buddycloud site administrators usually set about 1GB as a maximum size.)
+Media can be any type of file, and any file size (Peergos site administrators usually set about 1GB as a maximum size.)

 <aside class="notice">Authentication is not required for requesting media from a public channel.
 Authentication is required for private channels.</aside>